 Jill McCarron has bop in her blood.
 A looker and a cooker. -- Jazz Weekly

-Born in Minneapolis MN, Jill spent her childhood and teen years in Canada.
-She is a graduate of Humber College in Toronto, having majored in jazz performance and arranging under the tutelage of Ron Collier, who himself had served as arranger to Duke Ellington in the 70s.
+Born in Minneapolis, MN, Jill spent her childhood and teen years in Canada.
+She is a graduate of Humber College in Toronto, where she majored in jazz performance and arranging under the tutelage of Ron Collier, who himself had served as arranger to Duke Ellington in the 1970s.
 While in Toronto she performed regularly with her ensembles in the city's top venues, including George's Spaghetti House and the Montreal Bistro.

-Upon being awarded a Canada Council Grant, she made the move to New York City where she attended the New School, and as part of their jazz program studied with Richie Beirach, Jim Hall, Kenny Werner and Hal Galper.
+Upon being awarded a Canada Council Grant, she made the move to New York City where she attended the New School, where she studied with Richie Beirach, Jim Hall, Kenny Werner and Hal Galper.

 Shortly after completing her studies at the New School, the Jill McCarron Quintet won first place in the Cognac Hennessy Jazz Competition, which led to a spot in the national finals in Los Angeles.
 In 1993 she was a semifinalist in the Thelonious Monk Competition at the Smithsonian Institute in Washington, D.C.
-In 1995 she secured first place in the 13th annual Great American Jazz Piano Competition, in Jacksonville, FL, whose judges included Horace Silver and Renee Rosnes.
+In 1995 she secured first place in the 13th annual Great American Jazz Piano Competition in Jacksonville, FL, whose judges included Horace Silver and Monty Alexander.
 She was noted in a subsequent article for her "deeply rooted jazz sensibility".